How RenderDoc works¶

-Leaving aside the relatively uninteresting matter of injecting the RenderDoc DLL and calling functions to configure it in the target process, we begin by looking at how RenderDoc captures a logfile.
+Leaving aside the relatively uninteresting matter of injecting the RenderDoc DLL and calling functions to configure it in the target process, we begin by looking at how RenderDoc captures a capture file.

 When the driver initialises it will hook into every entry point into the API such that when application uses the API it passes through the driver wrapper.
 In the case of D3D11 this is the

-After this point all accesses to the API remain wrapped and the driver essentially “man-in-the-middle”s between the application and the real API.
+After this point all accesses to the API remain wrapped and the driver essentially sets itself up as a “man-in-the-middle” between the application and the real API.

-The driver initialises in an idle logging state.
+The driver initialises in a background capture state.
 In this state it’s up to the specific implementation about what it serialises.
 As a general rule, creation and deletion type actions are always serialised, and data-upload calls can sometimes be serialised.
-In some cases the driver might choose to optimise out some of the data-upload calls and lazy initialise the contents of some resources to save on idle overhead.
+In some cases the driver might choose to optimise out some of the data-upload calls and lazy initialise the contents of some resources to save on background overhead.

 This serialised data is stored in-memory in a chunk-based representation.
 Although it’s up to the driver implementation it is generally refcounted such that resources which end up becoming unbound and destroyed will have their memory overhead deleted.

-Once the frame completes this frame capture is serialised to disk along with the in-memory data for any resources that are referenced - by default resources which are not referenced are not included in the log.
+Once the frame completes, this frame capture is serialised to disk along with the in-memory data for any resources that are referenced - by default resources which are not referenced are not included in the capture.

 The replay process is ostensibly simple, but as with the capturing the devil is in the details.

-When replaying, the initial section of the log (up to the beginning of the frame) is read and executed verbatim.
-Each resource created is mapped to the live version and vice versa so later parts of the log can obtain the replayed representation of the original resource.
+When replaying, the initial section of the capture (up to the beginning of the frame) is read and executed verbatim.
+Each resource created is mapped to the live version and vice versa so later parts of the capture can obtain the replayed representation of the original resource.

 After this point most work is done in response to user actions.
 The basic building block is replaying a partial frame.
 Most analysis tools are built out of either replaying up to the current event, replaying up to the event - not including the current drawcall - and replaying only the current drawcall.